Recap: Avatar: The Last Airbender "The Deserter"

-- Easily Forgiven: Aang's accident with firebending is quickly forgotten when Katara heals herself- and Zhao suddenly attacks.
-However, Aang doesn't forget his horrible action, and he resolves to never firebend again, even though his duty as the Avatar demands mastering it.
+- Easily Forgiven: Aang's accident with firebending is fairy quickly forgotten when Katara heals herself, and Zhao suddenly attacks.
+However, Aang doesn't forget his terrible mistake, and he resolves to never firebend again, even though his duty as the Avatar demands mastering it.

 - Healing Hands: Katara discovers that some Waterbenders have this power, and that Jeong-Jeong is jealous of their ability to heal.